GoAuditsGoAudits

 Paper forms, spreadsheets, or shared documents are often still the preferred tools.
 This makes store auditing an arduous process.
 The auditors often create reports manually, which may lead to inconsistencies, data insufficiencies, and errors.
 Also, these reports lack photographic evidence and actionable insights for the stores.

 Consider the store audit example of Leon Conditors.
-The team used to spend 70 hours per week inspecting ten stores before switching to the GoAudits auditing app.
+The team used to spend 70 hours per week inspecting ten stores before switching to the GoAudits retail auditing app.

 Best Practices to Ensure an Effective Retailer Audit